ServiceStack/Gistlyn/README.md

 ![](http://i.imgur.com/IRBGD4V.png)

-This lets you quickly create multiple C# Gists using the same `packages.config` and supporting `.cs` source files in your next C# example.
+This lets you quickly create multiple C# Gists using a copy of an existing Gists `packages.config` and supporting `.cs` source files, significantly reducing the effort for creating multiple C# samples.

-### Adding Images
+### Uploading Images

-To add images to your document by click on the Insert Image icon below:
+You can add images to your document by click on the Insert Image icon below:

 ![](http://i.imgur.com/oRe5UVV.png)